SumoLogic-Labs/sumologic-rfsync/doc/03_integration/readme.md

 Sumologic supports the ability to run a script of your choosing, called a scripted action.
 We will put that script into a local directory on the install collector host.

-That script, coupled with the query is how SumoLogic will pull the Recorded Future files.
+That script, coupled with the query is how Sumo Logic will pull the Recorded Future files.
 A script sample is located in the bin directory of the git project, and is called:

 * sl-download-wrapper.bash